 The Six Steps You Need to Take After A Car Accident

 The second most asked about topic of Georgia car accident victims is what about their car or property that was damaged.
+Or, how much damage to total a car, because car insurance companies are going to try and payout as little as possible.
 There are certain tricks that the insurance company will try to pull, so we have provided important information and suggestions on how you can recover all that you are entitled to.
-Read more below.
+As experienced Douglasville car accident lawyers, we’ve compiled some important information below.

 What Does It Mean If My Car is Totaled in an Accident?

 Your car will be “TOTALED” if it costs more to repair your car than what your car is worth.
 When this happens, the insurance company will total it out and pay you the fair market value.